Inquiring Into the Essence of Technology:

 It should be clear that our method here is to return to earlier and more fundamental meanings of commonly used terms and concepts, what we understand as our “key concepts” or the conceptual tools that we use to understand what we call “knowledge” or to produce what we call knowledge.
 All of us constantly “skip over” what our words mean (see Language as a WOK) and in this “skipping” gaps are created so that we lose our way (or have lost our way) and become exhausted and despair because of our neglect of the real, original sense of our basic ideas.
 I’m sure many of you have experienced this “exhaustion” in many of your TOK class discussions.

 We do not want to think of “being responsible” or “being indebted” in an overly moralistic manner; we’ll think of them, for the moment, as “to occasion”.
 We sometimes think of “to occasion” as “to cause” such as “His presence in the room occasioned much concern”.
-For the Greeks, however, the sense of “responsibility” and “indebtedness” was more “to make present”, in the sense of bringing something that was not present before into time and space.
+For the Greeks, however, the sense of “responsibility” and “indebtedness” was more “to make present”, in the sense of bringing something that was not present before into time and space, what we mean when we say “to produce” some thing.
 Being responsible for is a “bringing that thing into appearance” or “starting something on its way to arrival”.
 Think of your oral “presentation” in this fashion: that which is responsible for bringing the event of the present-ation into “presence”.
 The four causes in the example of the Japanese tea ceremony cup all serve less to “create” the cup than to assist the potential cup in the clay, in the idea of cupness, and in the context of the tea ceremony, in making its appearance.
 All four causes are contributors to the cup’s appearance and the maker of the cup is not the sole or primary contributor.
 Our modern emphasis on the human being as the centre of this making is attributable to our historical, Western “humanistic” or “humanism” world view.
 In this view, the “effect” (the artist’s purpose and the artist himself) are the primary “cause” of the cup’s coming into being.

 We have to imagine that the cup is “on its way” to existence; the four ways of “being responsible” help it to “arrive” there.
 They are responsible for what the Greeks called hypokeiesthai, which designates how something that we see as “present” is made present for us.
 From the roots of this word comes our word hypothesis and we should remember the relationship of hypothesis to “theory” or the “looking” that is prior to the bringing into “presence”.